 Well that is until I went to check in.
 Being the good traveler that I am, I had downloaded the Delta App in advance, assuming that would make my online check in quicker and easier.
 I’m not sure if it helped or hurt, but it was the medium in which my negative experience began.

-For once I was right on time to check in, even though I was at my son’s weekly ‘All School Meeting’.
+For once I was right on time to check in.
 As soon as I tried to check in, the Delta App informed me that ‘one or more passengers on your itinerary are on standby so you cannot check in’

 What‽ Standby?
 How could I be on standby‽

-I immediately got on the phone even with the chaos surrounding me to Delta’s customer service.
+I immediately got on the phone to Delta’s customer service.
 Weaving my way through the voice command system amongst the noise of my son’s school, I finally got through, not to an actual agent but to a recording telling me that there was a ‘more than 2 hour wait’ and I could have them call me back.
 Obviously that’s what I would do, so confirmed and moved on still feeling anxious about whether I would even have a seat!

-After 7 hours of stress worrying about my flight I was relieved to finally get the callback I had been waiting for all day.
+As always happens with these callbacks, I missed the call!
+This resulted in another call with another 2 hour wait time.
+After 7 hours of stress worrying about my flight I was relieved to finally get to answer the callback I had been waiting for all day.

 Unfortunately this call would only be a bandaid that didn’t stick.

 I unraveled my story for the customer service agent who then quickly informed me that she had secured me a seat.
 A middle seat as that is all that was left.
 I had known that was coming because there were only a few aisle seats on the seat map when I tried to check in 7 hours previously.